375-351-Great Vocals

 Writer/Composer: Mike Love / Brian Wilson (1965)

-This is their second entry on the list, America’s Rock / Pop answer to the overwhelming popularity of the Beatles.
+Their 2nd entry on the list, America’s Rock / Pop answer to the overwhelming popularity of the Beatles, is also considered a masterpiece.
 The wonderful arrangement features a total inventory of girls from all over the world, wishing they were all in California.
 This complex song and the subsequent finished product resulted in numerous changes, dropping the orchestral intro and replacing the lead with a guitar.
 Brian Wilson, perfectionist to a fault, made sure it was perfect, and indeed, perfect it was.
-Beautiful harmonies and imaginative, extraordinary vocals, it seemed they were rising to another level.
-The were!…Flawlessly Spectacular!
+Mike Love took the lead vocals, triple tracked for a fuller, lush sound, and the beautiful harmonies and imaginative, extraordinary vocals surfaced until it seemed they were rising to another level.
+They were!…Flawlessly Spectacular!

 353. TIME AFTER TIME “It Happened in Brooklyn” (1947)